Our bodies are conditioned to be alert during the day and sleepy at night. This phenomenon is also known as ouror sleep-wake cycle.

 There is a glaring contrast between sunlight and artificial light.
-If you are exposed to more sunlight, your body builds a natural defense mechanism against blue light—light intensity from artificial sources is less than natural light.
+If you are exposed to more sunlight during the day, your body is less affected by blue light in the evening, because light intensity from artificial sources is less than natural light and dims in comparison.

 Light intensity is measured by “Lux,” factoring in distance, brightness, and area.